 - In this way, the rest of the cells will be filled up by using this pattern of dates.

-Read More: How to Repeat Number Pattern in Excel (5 Methods)
+Read More: How to Perform Predictive AutoFill in Excel

 2. Repeat Formula with Flash Fill Feature

 Suppose we have to add the First Name and the Last Name in the Full Name column.
 So, we have written the first name and last name of a person in the first row of the Full Name column.

 - Then we will start typing in the second cell as below and after that, the following suggestions will appear.

 - This is called the Flash Fill feature of Excel.

 - After that, you have to press ENTER.

 - Then like the following figure, the names will be automatically filled using the given pattern.

 3. Drag or Double Click to Get Formula Pattern